 Factors affecting demand and supply of labour, effect of population growth and development on structure of employment.
-Human resources - qualitative aspects: factors influencing productivity of human beings need for investment in human capital, implications of population growth on food, sanitation, housing, employment, education and health and social security to improve the quality of human resources.
+Human resources - qualitative aspects: factors influencing productivity of human beings need for investment in human capital, implications of population growth on food, sanitation, housing, employment, education and health and social security to improve the quality of human resources, Changing occupation pattern of labour.